NicoHadas/NicoHadas.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am  a bioinformatics Research Tech II in the [Horani Lab](https://horanilab.wustl.edu/) and a Master of Science student in Biomedical Informatics at WashU.
+I am  a Bioinformatics Research Tech II in the [Horani Lab](https://horanilab.wustl.edu/), where we investigate the complexties of genetic ciliopathies.
+I am also a Master of Science student in Biomedical Informatics at Washington University School of Medicine in St. Louis.

-My primary research interest is developing deep learning frameworks to model cellular functions and better understand disease pathogenesis.
+My primary research interest is in developing deep learning frameworks to model cellular functions and better understand disease pathogenesis.